 Note: See a doctor immediately if you have excruciating pain, nausea, vomiting and/or bleeding from the vagina during any point in your cycle.

 How are Ovarian Cysts Diagnosed?

-If you suspect you have an ovarian cyst doctors have many diagnostic tools.
+If you suspect you have an ovarian cyst, your doctor can help direct you to the best type of diagnostic testing for your needs.
 Here are some tests your doctor may perform:

-- Endovaginal Ultrasound uses a vaginal ultrasound probe is inserted into the vagina.
-This type of ultrasound has been found to produce a better image of ovarian cysts that ultrasound through the abdominal wall.
+- Transvaginal ultrasound is a vaginal ultrasound probe inserted into the vagina.
+This type of ultrasound has been found to produce a better image of ovarian cysts than external ultrasound through the abdominal wall.